Seiya Suzuki Player Props: Cubs vs. Padres

 Padres Pitching Rankings

-- The right-hander last appeared on Saturday against the New York Yankees, when he threw seven innings, allowing two earned runs while giving up five hits.
+- In his last time out on Sunday against the New York Yankees, the right-hander threw 2 2/3 innings, giving up seven earned runs while surrendering seven hits.

+- In 10 games this season, the 36-year-old has put up an ERA of 4.61, with 9.4 strikeouts per nine innings.
+Opponents are hitting .244 against him.

 © 2023 Data Skrive.
 All rights reserved.